For those who wear Stoic armor against the world of Absurd,

 🎲Fortuna Chaos, chance, intervention Fortuna (Roman) Occasionally tugs the threads woven by the Fates - for amusement, mischief, or revelation.

 🍷Bacchus Ecstasy, embodied being, sacred madness Dionysus (Greek); Bacchus (Roman) Not merely a god of wine, but of existential presence and catharsis.
-Reminds the soul that the body mattered.
-The moment, the immediate, mattered.
+Reminds the soul that the body matters, as do the moment, the immediate, as well as feelings and emotions.

 🥀Thanatos Peaceful death, soul extraction Thanatos (Greek personification) Gently removes the soul at death, under ✂️Atropos’ decree.
 Transhumanists attempt to chain him, as 🪨Sisyphus did.